neurologic/eCREST/README.md

 - (1) Click the 'Select Agglomeration Database' button to select a downloaded agglomeration database
 - (2) Click the 'Select Save Folder' to select a folder where the files for each proofread object will be saved
-- (3) Enter 'Cell Structures', separated by commas, that you may wish to correct in each object - for example; axon, dendrite and cell body
+- (3) The 'Cell Structures' list, separated by commas, that you may wish to label in each object.
+The standard set for eCREST is ['axon', 'apical dendrite', 'basal dendrite', 'dendrite', 'multiple']
-- (4) Enter 'End Point Types', separated by commas, that you may wish to use - these would be reasons why you would stop proofreading a particular branch of an object for example; exit volume, artefact, and natural end
+- (4) The 'End Point Types' list, separated by commas, is a list of annotations that you may wish to use.
+The standard set for eCREST is ['exit volume', 'natural ends', 'uncertain', 'synapses']
 - (5) Optionally, enter a maximum number of base segments that should be added to the biological object from one agglomerated segment
 - (6) A CREST proofreading session can then be launched with one of three buttons, depending on what is desired: